Vigorously Defending People Accused Of Insider Trading

-Richard H. Sindel, Inc. in St. Louis is a team of highly experienced white collar crime defense attorneys.
-We vigorously defend people accused of insider trading and other securities law violations, including executives of publicly traded corporations as well as accountants, lawyers, investment bankers and other people implicated in insider trading activities.
+Richard H. Sindel, Inc., in St. Louis comprises a team of highly experienced white collar crime defense attorneys.
+They vigorously defend people accused of insider trading and other securities law violations, including executives of publicly traded corporations as well as accountants, lawyers, investment bankers and other people implicated in insider trading activities.

 Defense Against Insider Trading Charges

 When you retain our firm to represent you, we will undertake a comprehensive analysis of all aspects of your case.
 During this investigation, we will attempt to determine whether the SEC is making an initial inquiry or it has issued a Formal Issue of Investigation.
 Based on that conclusion, we will develop an appropriate defense strategy.
 By cooperating with the SEC’s inquiry, we may be able to put the matter to rest with no further legal or civil risk to you.
 We may also determine that your interests are best served by declining to cooperate and preparing for an indictment, or something in between these two responses.

 In an insider trading case, the government must prove that: